+- We listen to people.

+- We are honest.

 - We are kind and helpful.

 - We are gentle.

 - We try to work hard.

 - We look after property

 Each class discusses and develops a class contract (appropriate to the age of the children in the class) at the beginning of the school year that is displayed and referred to in their classroom.